Plasmonic Dielectric Response of Finite Temperature Electron Gas: Introduction

 \section{Introduction}

-The study of light-matter and particle-matter interactions are of primary subjects of most interdisciplinary physical and chemical sciences \cite{lucio}.
-In fact, such studies are cornerstones for development of fundamental modern physics theories during the past century such as quantum mechanics.
-Theories which our technological endeavors like efficient semiconductors industry and emerging fields of opto- and nano-electronics \cite{mark,haug}, plasmonics \cite{gardner,man1,maier}, low dimensional quantum devices \cite{yofee}, etc. strongly rely on.
-For plasmas various external perturbations constitute the main techniques for diagnostics and provide fundamental probes to measure the thermodynamic state quantities such as temperature, density, collision and scattering parameters \cite{chen,krall}.
-The linear response theory \cite{ichimaru1,ichimaru2,ichimaru3} is one of the most straightforward approximate methods to investigate dynamics of a wide range of statistical parameters subject to external perturbations in many body systems \cite{fetter,mahan,pin}.
-This is due to lack of exact analytic models for treatment of large quantity interacting quantum statistical systems.
-With the invent of fast computing devices and improved algorithms many computational platforms based on theories such as density functional \cite{axel} and Hartree-Fock approximation \cite{fischer}, quantum kinetic and hydrodynamic \cite{haas1,man2} models and quantum simulation methods \cite{man3} has been developed and refined over the recent decade in order to probe features of interacting quantum statistical systems.
+The study of light- and particle-matter interactions are of primary subjects of many interdisciplinary physical and chemical sciences \cite{lucio}.
+Such studies have been the cornerstones of fundamental modern physics theories development during the past century such as quantum electronics, optoelectronics and plasmonics.
+Fundamental theories which our technological endeavors like miniaturized semiconductor technology and emerging fields of opto- and nano-electronics \cite{mark,haug}, plasmonics \cite{gardner,man1,maier}, low dimensional quantum devices \cite{yofee}, etc. strongly rely on.
+In plasmas external perturbation techniques are the main tools in stability diagnostics and provide fundamental probes to measure the thermodynamic state quantities such as temperature, density, collision rates and scattering parameters \cite{chen,krall}.
+The linear response theory \cite{ichimaru1,ichimaru2,ichimaru3} is one of the most effective approximate methods to investigate dynamic behavior of a wide range of many body statistical systems subject to external perturbations in the laboratory scale \cite{fetter,mahan,pin}.
+Linear approximations are useful due to lack of exact analytic models in treatment of large quantity interacting quantum statistical systems.
+However, with the invent of fast computing devices and improved algorithms many computational platforms based on quantum theories such as density functional \cite{axel}, Hartree-Fock procedure \cite{fischer}, quantum hydrodynamic models \cite{haas1,man2} and quantum kinetic simulation methods \cite{man3} has been developed and refined over the recent years in order to probe features of interacting quantum statistical systems beyond the conventional response theories.